-It is with great sadness that we announce the death of Jean Vanier, our founder.
-Jean died on the 7 May in the Maison Médicale Jeanne Garnier in Paris.
+Jean Vanier, founder of L'Arche, died on the 7 May in the Maison Médicale Jeanne Garnier in Paris.

 "Jean has left an extraordinary legacy,” said L’Arche International Leader Stephan Posner.
 "His Community of Trosly, the Communities of L'Arche, Faith and Light, many other movements, and countless thousands of people have cherished his words and benefited from his vision."